Pricing Strategy Guide

 Best Practices for Price Changes

-Justify Changes: Explain improvements or market conditions
+Justify Changes Explain improvements or market conditions driving the change

-Grandfather Existing: Consider honoring old rates for current customers
+Grandfather Existing Consider honoring old rates for current customers

-Add Value: Introduce new features alongside price increases
+Add Value Introduce new features alongside price increases

 Pricing Tools & Resources